 How does InBC define “a strong connection to B.C.”?

 We assess each investment’s connection to B.C. based on but not limited to the following:

-- Its number of decision-makers based in B.C.
+- Proportion of decision-makers and management team based in B.C.

-- The portion of its portfolio and deal flow, or business activities, based in B.C.
+- Percentage of investment and deal flow, revenue, employees and/or infrastructure in B.C.

 How will you measure success and impact?